babar-raza/package-descriptions/groupdocs.cloud/nuget/GroupDocs.Viewer Cloud SDK for .NET.md

 **Image:** BMP, CGM, DCM, DJVU, DNG, EMF, EPS, GIF, ICO, JP2, JPF, JPX, J2K, J2C, JPM, JPG, JPEG, ODG, PCL, PNG, PS, PSD, SVG, TIF, TIFF, WEBP, WMF
 **eBook:** EPUB, MOBI

-## Platform Independence

-GroupDocs.Viewer Cloud's platform independent document manipulation API is a true REST API that can be used from any platform.
-You can use it with any language or platform that supports REST, be it the web, desktop, mobile, or the cloud.
-The API integrates with other cloud services to provide you the flexibility you require for processing documents.
-It is suitable for the most types of businesses, documents, or content.

 ## Getting Started

 You do not need to install anything to get started with GroupDocs.Viewer Cloud SDK for .Net.
 Just create an account at [GroupDocs for Cloud](https://dashboard.groupdocs.cloud/#/apps) and get your application information.